-Alan Wechsler - Vice Chair
+Alan Wechsler - Chair

 Alan Wechsler is the Vice Chair of the Pet Network Board and has been an active Board member since February 2018.
 Alan is an attorney who founded and owns a local law firm, Mountainside Law.
 He and his wife have two children and an energetic border collie mix rescue.
 Alan is passionate about dogs and cats, and is strongly committed to Pet Network’s mission of rescuing adoptable animals and connecting them with loving families.